canonical/pebble/README.md

         # (Optional) A detailed description of the service
         description: |
             <description>

-        # (Optional) The command to run the service.
-        # Example: /usr/bin/somecommand -b -t 30
-        command: <commmand>

         # (Optional) Control whether the service is started automatically when
         # Pebble starts.